wadduwagelab/All-Optical-QPM/README.md

 | Complex-valued linear CNN | 0.9727 | 0.9052       | 0.7059       | 0.9660   | <a href="https://colab.research.google.com/github/Bantami/All-Optical-QPM/blob/main/Colab/cnn_inference_colab.ipynb" target="_blank"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>               |

-- <b>Expected results of each notebook :</b>
-  - SSIM score for the unseen dataset.
-SSIM values should match the above table.
-  - Groundruth and the corresponding reconstructed images will be printed in the notebooks
-- <b>Expected runtime for Setting up and Inference on Colab</b> : ~2 Minutes (Make sure to select a GPU runtime)
 ## Training Models

 ### 1. Clone the reposoitory